The High Court of Justice Wednesday evening ordered all 50 families in the West Bank outpost of Migron to evacuate their homes no later than Tuesday.

-The court had ordered the families to leave because their homes were built without permits on land classified by the state as belonging to private Palestinians.
+The High Court of Justice had ordered the outpost’s demolition already last summer because it was built without permits on land classified by the state as belonging to private Palestinians.

-MK Danny Danon (Likud) called for an emergency ministerial meeting following the Supreme Court decision.
+Attorney-General Yehuda Weinstein appealed to the residents of Migron for a peaceful evacuation.
+"Relevant actors should avoid inflaming the situation and must act responsibly.
+They must respect the rule of law and evacuate their homes peacefully," Weinstein said.MK Danny Danon (Likud) called for an emergency ministerial meeting on the settlement issue following the court decision.
 "The Likud government must stop ignoring our citizens that reside in Judea and Samaria," Danon said.
 "The Supreme Court would not have ordered the evacuation of the homes (in Migron) if they had belonged to Arabs or Sudanese."

 MKs Ze'ev Elkin (Likud) and Ariye Eldad (Habayit Hayehudi) said the government must adopt the findings of the Edmond Levy Report on West Bank settlements with the Ministerial Committee on Settlements.
 "The [Supreme Court] judgement on Migron is the result of a coup carried out by the prosecution against the Ministerial Committee on Settlements," they said.